sjappig/mldn-capstone/report/capstone_report.md

 this prediction by showing simple-label pairs.
 Precise predictions with coarse labels are preferred over imprecise with detailed labels.

+First task is to download and store samples.
+The samples are segments of YouTube-videos, but as we are interested in the audio of those videos, the audio must be extracted from the videos.

+After the samples are stored locally, preprocessing can be done.
+Our preprocess-part will consist of extracting features, min-max-normalization, label hot-encoding and making audio samples to have equal lengths using padding.

+Using output from the preprocess, actual models are fitted for zero-hypothesis, baseline and RNN model.
+Model fit is evaluated against validation set, which is randomly drawn subset of training set.
+Depending on the evaluation result, hyperparameters (and possibly features) are tuned and models are re-evaluated until RNN model does not seem to improve with reasonable amount of work.
+For this part we might use smaller subset of the training set to make the iterations faster (full run approx 17h on CPU).

+When final model hyperparameters and features are found, full training set is used to train models, and full testing set is used to get final scores.

 In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
 You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section:
 - _Is the problem statement clearly defined?
 Will the reader understand what you are expecting to solve?_